 Most preschoolers do not take on this responsibility themselves.
 It’s more fun to play than to go to the toilet.
 At some preschools, the staff helps with toilet routines during the day.
 Ensure that they do it at your child’s preschool, and help your child remember to go to the toilet at home.

 No fighting at the potty!

 This is so important that I’ll write it again.
 No fighting at the potty!
 Coercion and quarrels destroy the potty training period.
-Respect a ‘no’ and respect two hundred thousand ‘no’s’ from the one-and-a-half or two-year-old.
-If the child wants to get up after two seconds, still praise them “You sat on the potty!
+Respect a ‘no’ and respect two hundred thousand ‘no’s from the one-and-a-half or two-year-old.
+If your child wants to get up after two seconds, still praise them “You sat on the potty!
 How amazing!”.
 Pause the potty training if it feels like you can no longer cope.
-Check with the child if there is any pee or poop and mention what you see without criticizing an empty potty.
+Check with your child if there is any pee or poop and mention what you see without criticizing an empty potty.
 “No, no pee / poop now”.
-I like to praise children when the pee or poop is in the pot.
+I like to praise children when there is pee or poop in the potty.
 “Great work!
 The pee is in the potty!”.
-The reward is to be able to pour the pee into the toilet and rinse (a great reward for many one- to two-year-olds).
+The reward is to be able to pour the pee into the toilet and rinse (a great reward for many one to two year olds).